go-admin-team/go-admin/README.md

 English | [简体中文](https://github.com/go-admin-team/go-admin/blob/master/README.Zh-cn.md)

-The front-end and back-end separation authority management system based on Gin + Vue + Element UI is extremely simple to initialize the system.
+The front-end and back-end separation authority management system based on Gin + Vue + Element UI OR Arco Design is extremely simple to initialize the system.
 You only need to modify the database connection in the configuration file.
 The system supports multi-instruction operations.
 Migration instructions can make it easier to initialize database information.
 Service instructions It's easy to start the api service.

 [documentation](https://doc.go-admin.dev)